Brain Breaks. What are they?

 …Do They REALLY Need Movement Breaks?

 Movement in the classroom is more than a distraction.
-There is plenty of research that explains that frequent brain breaks are necessary throughout the school day because younger children today do not have the core strength of previous generations due to the restriction of recess, lack of walking to school, and less physical playing in general.
+There is ample research showing that frequent brain breaks are necessary throughout the school day because younger children today lack the core strength of previous generations due to the restriction of recess, the lack of walking to school, and less physical play in general.

 So yes, the teacher who expects their students to sit quietly and do their work is in for a rough time.

 The benefits of brain breaks are for everyone in the classroom, young and older students alike, AND a benefit for you.
-By taking a controlled few moments before the next task or implementing a simple game during a lesson, you are controlling the motion and will spend less time trying to redirect.
+By taking a few controlled moments before the next task or implementing a simple game during a lesson, you can control the flow and spend less time trying to redirect.

 There are so many different scenarios for this.
-You can incorporate the entire class or set up a learning station that students can use when they need to.
+You can incorporate the entire class or set up a learning station for students to use when needed.
 It really depends on what you see happening and what will be best for your students.
 However, by allowing for regular intervals of whole-body movements in your lesson plans, you will find that the productive minutes of work increase and the stress level of everyone in the class goes down.

 From a classic game like Simon Says to new brain breaks like those found on places like YouTube, there is no “wrong” way to do a quick brain break.